Adriana of Nassau-Siegen

 Countess Adriana of Nassau-Siegen (7 February 1449 – 15 January 1477), Adriana Gräfin von Nassau-Siegen, official titles: Gräfin zu Nassau, Vianden und Diez, Frau zu Breda, was a countess from the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau, and through marriage Countess of Hanau-Münzenberg.

 Biography

 Adriana was born in Breda on 7 February 1449 as the fourth daughter of Count John IV of Nassau-Siegen and his wife Lady Mary of Looz-Heinsberg.

-Adriana married on 12 September 1468 to Count Philip I of Hanau-Münzenberg (21 September 1449 – 26 August 1500), the son of Count Reinhard III of Hanau and Countess Palatine Margaret of Mosbach.
+Adriana married on 12 September 1468 to Count Philip I of Hanau-Münzenberg (21 September 1449 – 26 August 1500).

 Adriana died on 15 January 1477 and was buried in Saint Mary's Church in Hanau.
 On her epitaph, she is depicted in a praying position towards the (no longer extant) high altar.
 This epitaph and her gravestone have been preserved very well.

 Issue

 From the marriage of Adriana and Philip the following children were born: